Proxymiity/pronote-discord/README.md

 - `results` : Where competences and marks gets sent
 - `other`: Where announcements and updates gets sent

 The `school` section contains the school name, the Pronote server ID (or the 'rectorat' ID - usually 7 digits, and 1 letter), and the public URL for Pronote.

-The `courses` section contains whether or not certain types of courses should be sent.
+The `courses` section contains whether or not certain types of courses should be sent, and how they should be sent.
+- `compactCourses`: Condenses the timetable into a single message.
+This overrides the hideNormalCourses property.
+- `hideNormalCourses`: Hide courses where professors are present ('normal' courses != detention, away professor, moved courses)

 The `settings` section contains other parameters that *should be left to default settings*
 - `timediff`: Leave it to `"default"` to automatically manage the time difference between the local timezone and the UTC time.